Stroke symptoms vary considerably, depending upon:

 TIME: If you observe any of these signs, it’s time to call 911 or go to the nearest stroke center or hospital.

-- Dizziness or vertigo (the feeling that you or everything around you is spinning)
+- Dizziness or vertigo (the feeling that the person or their surroundings is spinning)

 - Sleepiness, reduced responsiveness, unconsciousness, or coma

 - Changes in sense of touch, and sensations of pressure, temperature, or pain